limacat76/Hades-Desktop/README.md

 - Invent new protocols

-There are too many protocols already.
+There are too many low level internet protocols already.
+We will try to reuse what it available already

 - Hide you from the rest of the internet

-And for anonymity too.
+Privacy comes from you using good practices with good tools.
+There are already many good tools to use for privacy.

 ## How does HADES tries to accomplish its aims?